Olde-Skuul/quicktime7windows/samples/movie_from_ref/readme.md

 On Macintosh, an Xcode 2.4.1 project is provided.

-On Windows, a Microsoft Visual Studio C++ project is provided.
+On Windows, Microsoft Visual Studio 2022 C++, Open Watcom 1.9, and Codewarrior 9 for Windows projects are provided.

 ## RUNNING THE SAMPLE

 This command-line tool expects only an "-input" parameter which specifies the video frames file from which the movie will be constructed.
 A sample video frames file "VideoFrames" is provided.

-IMPORTANT: When you run the tool the specified video frames file is converted into a QuickTime movie -- you need only append the ".mov" extension to the file name after running the tool and it should open in QuickTime Player when you double-click the file.
+**IMPORTANT:** When you run the tool the specified video frames file is converted into a QuickTime movie -- you need only append the ".mov" extension to the file name after running the tool and it should open in QuickTime Player when you double-click the file.
+The file is **OVERWRITTEN**

 On Macintosh, you can run the tool from the Terminal application.
 Here's how to run the tool from the Terminal specifying the included video frames file:

-1) set the directory to the folder containing the sample code project "CreateMovieFromReferences"
+1) Set the directory to the folder containing the sample code project "CreateMovieFromReferences"
-2) launch the tool and specify the "VideoFrames" frames file as the input file like this:
+2) Launch the tool and specify the "VideoFrames" frames file as the input file like this:

-$ ./build/Release/CreateMovieFromReferences -input testFile/VideoFrames
+``$ ./bin/movie_from_refxc3osx -input VideoFrames.bin``

 On Windows, you can run the tool from the Command Prompt like this:

-1) set the directory to the folder containing the sample code project "CreateMovieFromReferences"
+1) Set the directory to the folder containing the sample code project "CreateMovieFromReferences"
-2) launch the tool and specify the "VideoFrames" frames file as the input file like this:
+2) Launch the tool and specify the "VideoFrames" frames file as the input file like this:

-C:\MediaSampleRefsDemo> Release\mediasamplerefsdemo -input testFile\VideoFrames
+``C:\samples\movie_from_ref> bin\movie_from_refv22ltc -input VideoFrames.bin``

 ## OTHER NOTES